 The result was so impressive that Lyon became immediately renown for the quality of its unique cuisine.

 Lyon’s cuisine had indeed become a marvellous blend of various recipes, a crossroads of many regional culinary traditions.

 Lyon, a regional crossroads

-Indeed, Lyon is the convergence point of regions and cities that produce some of the most renown products and wines.
+Lyon is indeed the convergence point of regions and cities that produce some of the most renown products and wines.

-It is at driving distance from the AOC Beaujolais and some Côtes du Rhône vineyards to the north.
+It’s at driving distance from the AOC Beaujolais and some Côtes du Rhône vineyards to the north.